fotini85/react-query/README.md

-This is a project to practice React query.
+This is a project to practice React query from Udemy.